-How to feed the beast.
+How to feed the content beast.

 Unless blogging is an integral part of your job with specific deadlines, it can be a challenge to consistently keep up with the unrelenting demand for fresh blog content—especially if you’re running a business, meeting customer expectations and managing people.